Statistical and Computational Guarantees for Influence Diagnostics: EXPERIMENTS

 and compare it against its population counterpart $G(z)$.
 From the chain rule, it follows that $G(z)$ is the linearization $\frac{\D}{\D \eps} h(\theta_{n, \eps, z})|_{\eps = 0}$ similar to \eqref{eq:linearization-estimate}.
 In our experiments, $h(\theta)$ is the loss on the test set.
 The results are given in \Cref{fig:nlp-data}.

-\myparagraph{Results: total error versus $n$} For the question-answering task, the error reduces by a factor of $10$ as $n$ increases from $40$ to $300$ (slope $\approx -1.5$) indicating an empirical $n^{-1.5}$ rate.
+\myparagraph{Results: Total Error Versus $n$} For the question-answering task, the error reduces by a factor of $10$ as $n$ increases from $40$ to $300$ (slope $\approx -1.5$) indicating an empirical $n^{-1.5}$ rate.
 For the text continuation task, we find that the error in influence estimation does not vary significantly with $n$ and has a high variance.
 Indeed, the open-ended nature of the text continuation task suggests that no one point $z$ should have a large influence on the predictions of a test point $z_{\text{test}}$, leading to noisy influence estimates.

-\myparagraph{Comparing computational approximations} We observe that SGD $\approx$ SVRG in \Cref{fig:nlp-data}.
+\myparagraph{Comparing Computational Approximations} We observe that SGD $\approx$ SVRG in \Cref{fig:nlp-data}.
 This corroborates the total error bounds of \Cref{tab:total-cost} which show that variance-reduced SVRG has the same total error as SGD despite being significantly faster in optimization.
 At a large computation budget, we find that the conjugate gradient method also exhibits an error comparable to SGD and SVRG.
 The benefits of stochastic algorithms such as SGD become evident for large datasets where SGD gives a reasonable estimate without even making a full pass (its error is independent of $n$, cf. \Cref{tab:total-cost}).
 For the question-answering dataset, we find that the low-rank approximation provided by the Arnoldi method \cite{arnoldi} has the smallest error for $n \le 200$, while it is identical to the others for large $n$.

-\myparagraph{Most influential subsets} We repeat the question-answering experiment to find the most influential subset of data for different $n$ with test function $h_i(\theta) = \ell(z_{\text{test}, i}, \theta)$ for four chosen test points.
+\myparagraph{Most Influential Subsets} We repeat the question-answering experiment to find the most influential subset of data for different $n$ with test function $h_i(\theta) = \ell(z_{\text{test}, i}, \theta)$ for four chosen test points.
 We use the low-rank (Arnoldi) method to approximate the inverse Hessian-vector product because this method has the best error properties in \Cref{fig:nlp-data} (left two).
 For different values of $\alpha$, we observe that the estimation error tends to decrease with $n$.
+We note that a few outliers are to be expected with large-scale deep nets with real data where theoretical assumptions are not precisely met.